 The entry criteria below shows the qualification range within which the University will make offers.
 Most offers we make are at the top of the range, but we take all aspects of an application into consideration and applicants receive a personalised offer.
 Combinations of qualifications are acceptable and other qualifications not listed here may also be acceptable.

-This will include a discussion of your current involvement with art.
+The interview will include a discussion of your current involvement with art.
 You will also be required to produce a portfolio of work, which should be no less than 20 pages, demonstrating your art practice.Where Art has not been studied as part of formal education, applicants should look to pursue art classes, night school and/or independent studio practice.
-Read our Essential Guide for more information.

 BCC - CDD to exclude General Studies (this is equivalent to 104-80 UCAS tariff points).